thedeconstructors/Krono/README.md

     <!-- <a href="http://badges.mit-license.org" rel="nofollow"><img src="http://img.shields.io/:license-mit-blue.svg?style=flat-square" alt="License"></a> -->
 </p>

-Krono is an android app to manage and organize localized activities with friends or colleagues.
+## About the App

+Krono provides a simple, visual way to organize localized activities.
+Create new plans, group activities, and organize them on your calendar or Google map.
+Share your plans and chat to easily collaborate with your friends.

 ## Table of Contents